Blaisorblade/pdbp.github.io/index.md

 When there is no danger of confusion
   - we simply write arguments, argument and result, not mentioning function or program.

-So
+So, we simply write
-  - we simply write that a function transforms arguments to a result, and
+  - a function transforms arguments to a result, and
-  - we simply write that a program transforms an argument to a result.
+  - a program transforms an argument to a result.

 Note that we use both (*zero or more*) arguments (for functions) and (*one*) argument (for programs).